C and O Employees' Hospital Association

 The six possible steps are summarized below:

-If you disagree with the decision we make in Step 1, you may ask us to reconsider our decision.
+If you disagree with the decision made in Step 1, you may ask for reconsideration of the decision.
 This is called an "appeal" or a "request for reconsideration."
-After reviewing your appeal, we will decide whether to stay with our original decision, or change this decision and give you some or all of the care or payment you want.
+After reviewing your appeal, COEHA will decide whether to stay with our original decision, or change this decision and give you some or all of the care or payment you want.

-If we turn down part or all of your request in Step 2, we are required to send your request to an independent review organization that has a contract with the federal government and is not part of COEHA.
-This organization will review your request and make a decision about whether we must give you the care or payment you want.
+If your request in Step 2 is denied, COEHA is required to send your request to an independent review organization that has a contract with the federal government and is not part of COEHA.
+This organization will review your request and make a decision about whether COEHA must give you the care or payment you want.

 If you are unhappy with the decision made by the organization that reviews your case in Step 3, you may ask for an Administrative Law Judge to consider your case and make a decision.
 The Administrative Law Judge works for the federal government.
-The dollar value of your medical care must be at least $130 to be considered in Step 4.
+The dollar value of your medical care must be at least a certain amount to be considered in Step 4.
+The amount in controversy for the 2015 calendar year is $150.

 If you or COEHA are unhappy with the decision made in step 4, you or COEHA may ask for the Medicare Appeals Council to review your case.
 This Board is part of the federal department that runs Medicare.

 If you or COEHA are unhappy with the decision made by the Medicare Appeals Council in Step 5, either you or COEHA may be able to file a civil action in a district court of the United States.
-The dollar value of your medical care must be at least $1,350 to go to a district court.
+The dollar value of your medical care must be at least a certain amount to go to a district court.
+For 2015, the amount in controversy is $1,460.

-COEHA HCPP is responsible for your appeal if we paid your original Medicare Part B claim for benefits.
+COEHA HCPP is responsible for your appeal if COEHA HCPP paid your original Medicare Part B claim for benefits.
 COEHA HCPP appeals involve your Medicare Part B claims for services that you have already received and you are disputing the payment amount or denial of payment.
-Remember, we only pay Medicare Part B claims for COEHA participating physician office visits and office services, consultations, hospital visits, x-rays and surgical procedures if the claim is sent to us.
+Remember, COEHA only pays Medicare Part B claims for COEHA participating physician office visits and office services, consultations, hospital visits, x-rays and surgical procedures if the claim is sent to us.

 You can appeal if you do not agree with COEHA HCPP decisions about payment of your Medicare Part B claims that were originally paid by us.
 You have a right to appeal if you think that COEHA HCPP has not paid a bill or has not paid a bill in full.
 Your appeal will apply to payment of claims for services that have already been received by you.